-Canadiens say Andrei Markov will not return next season
+Andrei Markov not returning to Canadiens next season, joining KHL

 Veteran defenceman Andrei Markov’s 16-season tenure with the Montreal Canadiens is over.

 The team announced Thursday that Markov, an unrestricted free agent, will not return next season to his only NHL team.

-Markov is slated to speak to reporters later Thursday, where he may shed light on his future plans.
-But it appears to be an amicable split with Montreal.
+Markov later told reporters he is will play in Russia’s Kontinental Hockey League, opening the door for him to represent his country at the 2018 Pyeongchang Olympics.

 The Canadiens thanked him and wished him good luck on Twitter.
 Team owner Geoff Molson also tweeted his regards to the 38-year-old.